 Supplying plants with bagasse in return for a supply of steam and electricity for sugar mills is a sustainable model that gives these refiners a decisive competitive edge.
 Similarly, the energy efficiency of Albioma’s plants enables us to sell the power we produce to electricity distributors, helping them cope with increasing consumption.

 In France and Mauritius, during the sugar campaign which lasts between four and six months, the plants operate as cogeneration units, with bagasse as the main fuel.
-Between harvesting campaigns, they operate using a condensing process in the same way as conventional power plants, using coal.
+Between harvesting campaigns, they operate using a condensing process in the same way as conventional power plants, mainly from biomass.
 It can be used in a hybrid-combustion configuration to supply energy all year round at a competitive cost while complying with European and French atmospheric emissions standards.

 In Brazil, the duration of sugar campaigns (nine or ten months) and the quantity of sugar cane processed by sugar mills enables the Group’s cogeneration facilities to operate using bagasse all year round (i.e. 11 months out of 12, with the remaining month set aside for annual maintenance).

 Our goal is to replace coal with new forms of biomass

 In keeping with the Climate plan and the objectives defined in France’s “Energy Transition for Green Growth” legislation, Albioma aims to phase out coal in favour of new forms of sustainable biomass in addition to bagasse.
 Work to convert our plants for all-biomass operation is already well underway in Overseas France.
 This will increase the share of renewable energy in the mix while considerably reducing carbon dioxide emissions.